janihur/elixir-in-action/ch07/README.md

 100065
 ```

-TODO: send message to each server
+TODO: Example how to send a message to each server

 Save persistent entry:
 ```elixir